pracks224/Interview_Prep/CORE_JAVA/CJ_Streams.md

 - Stream should not be confused with I/O Stream
 - Streams are just the warppers around the data sources ,facilitates for conventient bulk processing
 - Stream does not store data,in that sense it's not a data structure.It also never modifies the underlying data structure.
+- The primary advantage of using Streams is that they abstract the underlying data and simplify the code for data manipulation.
+With Streams, you can create more readable and concise code, which makes your programs easier to understand and maintain.

 ### Ways to create stream using strea(),stream.of,Stream.builder()

+## Stream Operations

+Two types : 1.
+Intermediate and Terminal

+1. Intermediate :
+   - Intermediate operations are operations that transform the Stream into another Stream.
+   - filter, map, distinct, sorted, limit
+2. Terminal :
+   - Terminal operations are operations that produce a result or side effect.
+   - forEach(),count,collect , anyMatch,reduce - reudce all elemnts into a single result.

 ### forEach() is terminal opertaion